hrithikpurwar/SWYMtask/README.md

 This project aims to create a product recommendation system using a content-based approach.
 The system recommends products to users based on the similarity between product names, with optional filters for price and discount.

+It has been integrated with frontend using Flask routes.

 ## Table of Contents

 - [Screenshots](#screenshots)